Materials science: Tin

 • Perfect for symbolic jewelry

-These properties make tin particularly popular for amulets, pendants and Gothic jewelry with artistic aspirations.
+These properties make pewter particularly popular for amulets, pendants, and Gothic jewelry with artistic aspiration.

 • Pendants & Amulets